Hindsight bias: Auditory hindsight bias

 Hindsight bias also affects human communications.
 To test auditory hindsight bias, four experiments were completed.

 Experiment one included plain words, in which low-pass filters were used to reduce the amplitude for sounds of consonants; thus making the words more degraded.
 In the naïve-identification task, participants were presented a warning tone before hearing the degraded words.
 In the hindsight estimation task, a warning tone was presented before the clear word followed by the degraded version of the word.

-Experiment two included words with explicit warnings of the hindsight bias.
+Experiment two included words with explicit warnings of hindsight bias.
 It followed the same procedure as experiment one.
 However, the participants were informed and asked not to complete the same error.

 Experiment three included full sentences of degraded words rather than individual words.
 Experiment four included less-degraded words in order to make the words easier to understand and identify to the participants.

-By using these different techniques, this offered a different range of detection and also evaluated the ecological validity of the [experiment's] effect.
+By using these different techniques, this offered a different range of detection and also evaluated the ecological validity of the experiment's effect.
 In each experiment, the hindsight estimates of the percentage that their naïve peers can correctly identify the words, all exceed the actual percentages.
 Therefore, knowing the identities of words caused people to overestimate others' naïve ability to identify moderately to highly degraded spoken versions of those words.
 People who know the outcome of an event tend to overestimate their prior knowledge or others' naïve knowledge of the event.
 As a result, speakers—knowing what is being communicated—tend to overestimate the clarity of their message while listeners—hearing what they want to hear—tend to overestimate their understanding of ambiguous messages.
 This miscommunication stems from hindsight bias which then creates a feeling of inevitability.
 Overall, this auditory hindsight bias occurs despite people's effort to avoid it.